Q: When will the library be reopening.

 Q: Will computers be available for use when the library is reopen?

 A: Yes, computers are available for use by visitors.
-We have returned to our previous limitation of computer use, two hours on the computer per day to ensure that all visitors get a chance to use the computers should they need to do so.
+We have returned to our previous limitation of computer use, three hours on the computer per day to ensure that all visitors get a chance to use the computers should they need to do so.

 Q: Is the library currently accepting donations?